jonasschneider/momentum/README.md

 ### Momentum::Adapters::Defer
 `Defer` will use the EventMachine thread pool to run your application code.
 No subprocesses have to be spawned.
-Its architecture is very simple, as it does not require any form inter-process communication.
+Its architecture is very simple, as it does not require any form of inter-process communication.
 This reduces overhead in comparison to the `Accelerate` adapter, but also requires your code to be threadsafe.
 As it provides the best performance, this adapter is the currently recommended one, and is used by default when running `momentum`.